glehmann/glehmann.github.io/_posts/2014-12-23-Raspberry-Pi-as-a-temperature-logger.md

 Total cost: less than 40€.

-The system, a [Raspbian] Wheezy 2014-09-09, has been installed without any problem — I even been able to configure it with the [bépo] during the setup.
+The system, a [Raspbian] Wheezy 2014-09-09, has been installed without any problem — I even been able to configure it with the [bépo] keyboard layout during the setup.
 Great.

 Here is how it looks: